Robert Ritz, B.S., M.Ed., Ph.D.

 The student is solely responsible for any course work missed due to non-attendance.
 A student who presents the instructor with an adequate and documented reason for absence may be given an opportunity to make up the work missed.

 Students who attend a course by submitting an academic assignment and then cease progressing toward the completion of the course will be assigned a grade of FN (Failure for Non-Attendance) during the semester.

 Enrolled qualified students can receive a refund from their student account once all obligations have been met and a credit balance remains.

 FCI provides students with two credit-management options through the Authorizations page of FCI.

 Credit from Title IV must be refunded via a student's selected refund preference.
-At the end of each academic year, all Title IV (Federal Grants and Federal Loans) credit balances must be refunded.
+At the end of each academic year, all Title IV (Federal Grants and Federal Loans) credit balances must be refunded or returned to the U.S. Department of Education in the case of federal student loans.
 Credit balances will ONLY be refunded to the student.

 Title IV Refunds